The right tool for the job

 One of the biggest differences between Big Data and small data solutions is the specificity and sheer number of technologies you need to know.
 When a Big Data solution is architected, the use case needs to be thoroughly understood.
 Not really understanding the use case is one common cause of project failures.

-Once the use case is known, you can turn to choosing the technologies.
 Choosing right tool for the job can save you countless hours of development time.
 Choosing the wrong tool for the job can cost you months of development or, worse yet, can make some parts of your use case impossible to implement.

 Many companies that are new to Big Data will attempt to use a single technology for everything.
 This is a common recipe for project failure.
 Mature Big Data companies realize the need for the right tool for the job.
 They will recognize the need to have each technology do the job it was designed for.
-For example, instead of having one NoSQL database do everything, they will have 3-5 different NoSQL databases doing specific jobs.
+For example, instead of having one NoSQL database do everything, they will have 3-5 different databases doing specific jobs.

 Yes, it is that complex and no we’re not exaggerating